HHS/simpler-grants-pdf-builder/README.md

 ## About

-The NOFO Builder is a Word-2-PDF pipeline that ingests Word files (or HTML files) and generates a tagged PDF file using a USWDS-based design that is both accessible and attractive for applicants.
-It is an internal tool for NOFO coaches to use to build publishable PDFs from reviewed and finalized NOFO documents.
+The NOFO Builder is a Word-2-PDF pipeline that ingests Word files and generates a tagged PDF file using a USWDS-based design that is both accessible and attractive for applicants.
+It is a tool to build publishable PDFs from reviewed and finalized NOFO documents.

 The NOFO Builder is a Django app that can be run as a Python process or as a Docker container.